Daniel-Liu-c0deb0t/cute-nucleotides/README.md

     Multiplication by a constant is just shifts to where the bits are turned on in the constant and vertically adding.
     If there aren't any potential overlaps between one bits after shifting, then there won't be any carries to mess up the result.
 Therefore, multiplication by a specific constant number with selected bits turned on is a quick bit-level shuffle, and it can be used to pack four pairs of bits into a single byte with just a single 32-bit multiply.
+On modern CPUs, multiplications should be very cheap.
 Additionally, AVX2 provides a way for eight multiplications to happen simultaneously!
     Compared to the other methods, this method can be easily implemented without vector instructions, on just 32-bit words, and it does not require BMI2 support.

 ## Decoding 🔟 ➡️ 🧬
 When converting bits to nucleotides, the goal is to unpack each byte with four nucleotides of two bits each into 32 bits.